 This equation describes how the inverse of the Jacobian matrix is used to update the iterative variables (refer to http://fourier.eng.hmc.edu/e176/lectures/NM/node21.html for more detail), a similar method is used in Dymola.

 An example of a nonlinear system of differential equations is in Figure 7.
-The system is noteworthy as its governing equations are piecewise linear and have nonlinear characteristics due to the discontinuity in the saturating inductor.
+The nonlinear characteristics due to the discontinuity in the saturating inductor.

 Figure 7: Model of saturating Inductance driven by sine wave voltage.
 The Jacobian is calculated symbolically and is used in an iterative process to solve for Inductance.Lact and Inductance.i (the iterative process is not show).

 The iterative process for finding the solution of the nonlinear equations uses the Jacobian matrix of the nonlinear system.
 Often this Jacobian matrix is calculated symbolically during symbolic processing (as in Figure 7).
 However sometimes the Jacobian cannot be symbolically calculated by the translation process, in this case the Jacobian matrix is calculated numerically using the forward difference method (see http://www.iue.tuwien.ac.at/phd/khalil/node14.html for more details).
 This calculation is obviously repeated at each evaluation of the function.